-During this period veterinary professionals can continue to work, in line with the UK government's advice to business, but must only provide in-person services that are needed to maintain the food supply chain, or which are essential for animal health and welfare or public health, including to relieve pain and suffering.
+During lockdowns veterinary professionals can continue to work in line with national and local government advice to businesses.
+In some circumstances it may be appropriate to only provide in-person services that are needed to maintain the food supply chain, or which are essential for animal health and welfare or public health, including to relieve pain and suffering.

-These services must also be provided in a manner that supports social distancing, including avoiding all unnecessary in-person contact with clients, maintaining a safe physical distance, and ensuring that animals are only seen face-to-face where absolutely necessary.
+Veterinary services must also be provided in a manner that supports social distancing, including avoiding all unnecessary in-person contact with clients, maintaining a safe physical distance, and ensuring that animals are only seen face-to-face where necessary.

-Please note: this advice is intended as guidance only and decisions should be made on a case by case basis on a rolling two-month timeframe to allow for cases to be continually assessed as time progresses.
+Please note: this advice is intended as guidance only and decisions should be made on a case by case basis.
 It is not an exhaustive list and veterinary practices may vary in their approach due to individual circumstances.
 Individual veterinary surgeons must also exercise their own clinical judgement in assessing cases and with regard to the veterinary declaration.